lindbrook/cholera/README.md

 ### note

 neighborhoodWalking() is computationally intensive.
 On a single core of a 2.3 GHz Intel i7, plotting observed paths takes up to 6 seconds while expected paths takes up to 29 seconds.
-Using the parallel implementation on 4 physical (8 logical) cores (currently only available on Linux and Mac and which the developer strongly discourages against using in a GUI or embedded environment - though some precautions are taken in R.app on macOS), these times fall to approximately 4 and 12 seconds.
+Using the parallel implementation on 4 physical (8 logical) cores, these times fall to approximately 4 and 12 seconds.

-Note that the parallelized version is currently only available on Linux and Mac.
-Also, note that the developers of the 'parallel' package strongly discourage against using parallelization within a GUI or embedded environment (though some precautions are taken in R.app on macOS - See vignette("parallel")).
+Note that parallelization is currently only available on Linux and Mac.

+Also, note that although some precautions are taken in R.app on macOS, the developers of the 'parallel' package, which neighborhoodWalking() uses, strongly discourage against using parallelization within a GUI or embedded environment.
+See vignette("parallel") for details.